HomeSafe/homesafe/README.md

 You may also use [Travis CI](https://travis-ci.org).
 We've provided a travis.yml file in the top level directory for continuous integration.
 This will automatically build and test the application on commit and at a specified schedule.

 ###Releasing a New Version
 Before adding anything to the repository please update the version name located in the Androidmanifest.xml and build.grade files by incrementing the decimal portion by 1 (so 1.1 becomes 1.2 and 1.9 becomes 1.10 and so on).
 This is for good book keeping, and let's us know what is featured in which version.
-I've highlighted which items specifically must be changed in the below pictures.
+Highlighted below in the photos are the specific items to be changed.

 ![alt text](README assets/screenshot3.png "screenshot3")